WhiteflagProtocol/whiteflag-js/docs/md/core.md

 | `encryptMessage`  | Encrypts a binary encoded message                |
 | `decryptMessage`  | Decrypts an encrypted binary message             |

-Both validation functions may be used for both plain JavaScript objects as well as for objects of the `WfCoreMessage` class.
+Both validation functions may be used for both plain JavaScript objects and objects of the `WfCoreMessage` class.
 The encryption and decryption functions work only on binary encoded messages provided as a `BinaryBuffer`.

 ## Whiteflag encoding